 We sat down with Clevry’s Head of Psychology, Laura Harrison, to discuss the benefits of using psychometric assessments in the hiring process, both for the employer and candidates.

-What do we talk about when we talk about psychometrics?
+What do we mean when we talk about psychometrics?

 Harrison says the scientific part is critical to remember; that distinguishes a psychometric personality questionnaire from a personality quiz you might see at the back of a magazine or on Social media.
 Other types of psychometric tests include different ability tests and situational judgement tests.
 Psychometrics refers to a scientific measure of a psychological attribute.
 That attribute could be knowledge, skills, behaviour, values, attitude or personality.